CAIR - Colorado Alliance for Immigration Reform

 The Mexican matricula consular (illegal alien) ID card is now illegal in Colorado!

-In early October of 2002, Denver Mayor Wellington Webb, without debate and public comment, ordered various City and County departments to accept the Mexican matricula consular ID card as valid identification.
+It began in early October of 2002 when Denver Mayor Wellington Webb, without debate or public comment, ordered various City and County departments to accept the Mexican matricula consular ID card as valid identification.

 U.S. Congressman Tom Tancredo, an outspoken critic of illegal immigration, said, "The only people who benefit from having such an ID are those who have come illegally and have broken our laws."
 In a June 12, 2003 letter to Secretary Powell, he stated, "... using their consular offices here as lobbying agents to help undermine our immigration laws is an outrage and the State Department's apparent acquiescence in this endeavor is even more incredible...
 If you do not take steps to halt our cooperation and support of this practice, our country will see a virtual tidal wave of such cards issued to illegal alien by their embassies and consulates in the U.S."